Not sure about your purchase? No worries! Enjoy a 45day extended return window.

 …how to keep your Potatoes from sprouting?

 An apple a day keeps the sprouts away.
+Just place an apple in the same rack with your potatoes.
 With this little kitchen hack you can keep your potatoes fresh, even if you don't use them up all at once.
 Have you tried this before?

 en_scs_braun_hack_Card-08_Potatoes_1080 × 1080.jpg